Strathclyde - Castles

 Heritage Highlight: A good example of a small Norman motte

-Scotland, ML11 9PL
+Crossford, Strathclyde, Scotland, ML11 9PL

 Heritage Rating: ?

-Crookston is an intriguing site; there may have been a circular Dark Ages enclosure here, possibly a fortified settlement, but this was superceded by a ringwork defence of earthen banks, built by Robert Croc around 1180.
+Crookston Castle is an intriguing site; there may have been a circular Dark Ages enclosure here, possibly a fortified settlement, but this was superseded by a ringwork defence of earthen banks, built by Robert Croc around 1180.
 Croc, whose name is remembered in the current 'Crookston', built a private chapel within his earthworks, and foundations of the chapel have been unearthed.

-170 Brockburn Road,
+170 Brockburn Road, Pollok, Strathclyde, Scotland

 Heritage Rating: ?